broadinstitute/dig-dug-portal/src/components/criterion/README.md

     color: String,  // hexcode color of the pill

     // For filter function construction
-    multiple: true,   // there can be multiples of this field with different thresholds
+    multiple: true,   // there will be multiples of this field with different thresholds
     inclusive: true,  // whether or not the predicate is to be applied disjunctively with other predicates }
 ```